The Bankrate promise

 Resources for tax help with student loans

-Overall, navigating student loans on your taxes can be tricky.
-Thankfully, there are plenty of resources available to help guide you through the process.
+Navigating student loans on your taxes can be tricky, but you should now feel more informed as you move forward.
+You don’t have to stop here, either.
+There are plenty of other resources available to help guide you through the process.

-Those who want direct help from the IRS can access the 970 worksheet, titled “Tax Benefits for Education,” through its website.
-This worksheet outlines tuition reductions, how to claim credits, an explanation of the interest deduction and more.
+Those who want direct help from the IRS about those credits and the student loan interest deduction can access the IRS Publication 970, titled “Tax Benefits for Education.”
+This publication outlines tuition reductions, how to claim credits, how the interest deduction works and more.